mckenzielee/Qi-Docs/docs/indexes.rst

   }

-To turn the simple QiType shown in the example into a type supporting the DerivedCompoundIndex type with a compound index based on the ``Simple.Time`` and ``DerivedCompoundIndex.Recorded``, extend the type as follows:
+To turn the simple SdsType shown in the example into a type supporting the DerivedCompoundIndex type with a compound index based on the ``Simple.Time`` and ``DerivedCompoundIndex.Recorded``, extend the type as follows: